kevarifin14/kevinarifin.com/_posts/2019-06-13-naval-joe-rogan.md

 <hr class='post-hr'/>

 ***[2:17:00]*** **I’m always working.
 But it looks like work to them but it feels like play to me.
-And that’s how know no one can compete with me on it.
+And that’s how I know no one can compete with me on it.
 Because I’m just playing 16 hours a day.
 And if they want to compete with me and they’re going to work, they’re going to lose because they’re not going to do it 16 hours a day 7 days a week.**

 Through all my readings, there are several overarching trends of successful individuals that I admire.
 One of the common trends: feeling like work isn't work.
 It's about finding something that's authentically you and running with it.